 There is an explosion in human comprehension of the atmosphere, and the world’s top countries—like Australia—are riding it for all it’s worth.
 But inevitably, this bonanza attracts the bottom-feeders too.

 No self-respecting pariah state wants to miss out.
 As everyone in charge of a military junta, sub-Saharan war-hole or Slav kleptocracy knows, a regime’s survival depends on having better climate science than the dystopia next door.

 And it’s not just a matter of regional swaggering rights!
 All over the world, the climate issue is making and breaking demagogues domestically.

-So you need to build up your own rogue nation’s climate capabilities while officially disavowing, wink wink, the possession of a climate-science program.
+So you have to build up your own rogue nation’s climate capabilities while officially disavowing, wink wink, the possession of a climate-science program.
 That means you’ll need an underground knowledge mine.
-And a knowledge mine needs a steady supply of kidnapped academics to toil away at the coal-face of ignorance under the watchful whip of an MBA from Mola Ram Management College.
+And a knowledge mine requires a steady supply of kidnapped academics to toil away at the coal-face of ignorance under the watchful whip of an MBA fresh out of Mola Ram Management School.

-But where can you get cohort after cohort of cheap PhD-educated labor, completely off the books?
+But where are you supposed to get cohort after cohort of cheap PhD-educated labor, completely off the books?
 From ex-Soviet smugglers, obviously.
-From gangs with the firepower and experience to supply that particular, burgeoning demand.
+From gangs with the firepower and experience to supply that particular burgeoning demand.

 And the rest is crime history.

 Falling into the clutches of science traffickers, therefore, is not a death sentence per se—and this has become a source of much confusion and false hope for relatives of the Scared Scientists, so it deserves a digression here.